BLAKEKO/blakeko.github.io/_pages/01_home.md

 ---
 layout: archive
 permalink: /home/
-title: "HOME"
+title: "QUOTES"
 author_profile: true
 ---

-“Your reputation is what others think of you; your character is what you truly are.
+> “Your reputation is what others think of you; your character is what you truly are.
 Reputations can be manipulated; character can only be developed and maintained.” <br>

-Bohdi Sanders, Men of the Code: Living as a Superior Man
+>_Bohdi Sanders, Men of the Code: Living as a Superior Man_

 {% include group-by-array collection=site.posts field="categories" %}
 {% for category in group_names %}